victoriamcn/Portfolio/README.md

+# Note from Victoria

+My third portfolio website of four I have created.
+This one was created right after my full stack bootcamp.
+Looking back after some time and expereince, I put in so, so, so many hours polishing this.
+I have learned to focus less on the design and focus more on the quality of my existing projects and their documentation.
+I also shouldn't have deleted my development branches because I cannot update the app (why, past me, why???).
+My new website is remains housed at [victoriamcodes](https://www.victoriamcodes.com/).

+---

 # React-Portfolio

 ## Description

 My tech portfolio is a dynamic personal portfolio application built with React and designed to showcase my web development skills to potential employers.
 It offers seamless navigation, project displays, and a user-friendly interface for potential employers.

 ## Table of Contents